Climate protesters hurl paint at Milan's La Scala opera house | Science-Environment

 - Italy

 Police said they had detained five people following the incident at La Scala, while cleaners swiftly removed the paint from the entrance of the theatre.
-La Scala will open its 2022-23 season on Wednesday, one of the highlights of the Italian cultural calendar, with a performance of the Russian opera "Boris Godunov" composed by Modest Mussorgsky.
+La Scala will open its 2022-23 season on Wednesday, one of the highlights of the Italian cultural calendar, with a performance of the Russian opera "Boris Godunov".

+It is due to be attended by Italian Prime Minister Giorgia Meloni and European Commission President Ursula von der Leyen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)